Financial Independence · Retire Early

 In retirement you don't have one income stream — you have several buckets that deplete at different rates and get taxed differently.
 The order you draw from them determines how long your money lasts and how much you keep.

-Annual income by source · 40 years
+Annual withdrawal sources · 40 years · inflation adjusted

 First 10 retirement years